 What are the stages in marketing evolution?
 Marketing is the process of creating value for a company through the creation and distribution of products or services.
 It includes the identification, selection, and promotion of products or services to meet the needs of customers.
 Marketing also encompasses the planning and execution of marketing campaigns, as well as research on consumer behavior.
+The sphere has come a long way from trade all the way to the entertainment industry and personal branding.

 The goal of marketing is to create value for a company through the creation and distribution of products or services.
 Marketing must identify the needs of customers and then develop a way to meet those needs.
 To do this, marketing uses research on consumer behavior to understand how customers think, feel, and act.
 This understanding is used to create marketing campaigns that promote products or services to customers.